Abelian varieties analogs of two results about algebraic curves

 should be equivalent to satisfy conditions of non-surjectivity of certain gaussian maps of suitable higher order $p_0$ (depending on $g$ and $\lambda$), or, equivalently, suitable non-$p_0$-immersivity conditions for (possibly fractional) multiples of a polarization.
 More precisely, in the above framework of thresholds, to satisfy (\ref{eq:bound}) should be equivalent, for a certain positive integer $p_0$, to lower bounds on the $p_0$-jets separation thresholds

-or, equivalently, to satisfy suitable lower bounds on surjectivity threshold for gaussian maps of order $p_0$ (see Subsection \ref{sub:sesh}).
-This follows from (\cite[\S4]{nelson}), which is a development, in the context of abelian varieties, of Demailly's theorem relating the Seshadri constant to asymptotic $p$-jests separation (\cite[Theorem 5.1.17]{pag1}, see also \cite{bs}), together with a finiteness conjecture made in \cite{nelson}.
-If true, this would give sort of explicit equations for the locus of polarized abelian varieties whose Seshadri constant is bounded by a given value.
+This is motivated by the results in \cite[\S4]{nelson}, where the first author developed, in the context of abelian varieties, a version of Demailly's theorem relating the Seshadri constant to asymptotic $p$-jets separation (\cite[Theorem 5.1.17]{pag1}, see also \cite{bs}), in terms of the afore mentioned thresholds.
+Moreover, in \emph{loc. cit} the author made a finiteness conjecture whose veracity would give the existence of $p_{0}$ as in (\ref{eq:expectation}).
+Since it is known that lower bounds as (\ref{eq:expectation}) are equivalent to suitable lower bounds on surjectivity threshold for gaussian maps of order $p_0$ (see Subsection \ref{sub:sesh}), this would produce some sort of explicit equations for the locus of polarized abelian varieties whose Seshadri constant is bounded by a given value.

 All this is explained in Subsection \ref{sub:sesh} below, where it is also explained that Theorem \ref{th:third} can be seen as an effective version of Nakamaye's theorem characterizing polarized abelian varieties of the form $E\times B$ as the only ones achieving the minimal Seshadri constant (namely $\epsilon_A(\utheta)=1$, \cite[Theorem 1.1]{nakamaye}), and confirms the above mentioned finiteness conjecture of the first author.